 The formulation of a new drug is a key step in its conversion from the chemist's powder to clinical reality.
 There are two main stumbling blocks in this process: poor aqueous solubility and poor chemical stability.
 Unfortunately, the majority of new anticancer drugs possess one or usually both of these problems!
-Aqueous solubility can be improved by employing solubilising agents such as biocompatible solvents or through special formulations such as liposomes.
+Aqueous solubility can be improved by employing solubilising agents such as biocompatible solvents and surface active agents or through special formulations such as liposomes.

-Chemical stability can be enhanced through careful examination of the degradation process and removal of the degradation driving force.
-For substances which undergo hydrolysis (i.e.

-degradation by water) freeze drying removes the water and greatly improves stability.
+Chemical stability can be enhanced through careful examination of the degradation process to determine the route.
+Removal of the driving force for degradation leads to improved stability.
+For substances which undergo hydrolysis (i.e. degradation by water) freeze drying (lyophilisation) removes the water and greatly improves stability.

-In one case, formulation required the utilisation of two solvent systems and lyophilisation.
-One solvent was used to dissolve the drug initially, it was then lyophilised from this solvent, and finally just before administration it was re-dissolved in a second solvent to provide the final formulation.
+In one case formulation required the utilisation of two solvent systems and lyophilisation.
+One solvent was used to dissolve the drug initially, it was then lyophilised from this solvent and finally just before administration it was re-dissolved in a second solvent to provide the final formulation.